tux4kids/tuxmath/doc/README.txt

         you?"
 If you omit this file, then students will simply be presented with the list without any kind of prompt.

+     7. Optionally, you can create an empty file called "highscores" ("highscores.txt" on Windows) at whatever level of the hierarchy you want users to be competing for the high score.
+        For example, if you want the high scores to be grade-wide, then put a "highscores" file in each grade's directory.
+        Alternatively, each classroom could have it's own, or even each student.
+If you do nothing, then each student will have a private high score table.
+(In case of multiple highscores files, the one at the lowest level of the hierarchy wins.)

-     7. Finally, adjust the launch command for tuxmath to pass the command line option "--homedir /severvolume/tuxmath_users" (along with any other options) upon launching tuxmath.
-Note that an individual classroom could make use of this school-wide service by specifying "--homedir /servervolume/tuxmath_users/2nd\ grade/Mrs.\ Johnson" so that students in a particular classroom only have to choose among their own class.
+     8. Finally, adjust the global configuration file's "homedir" property (at the very end of the file) to point to your home directory tree.
+Alternatively, you can employ the command line option "--homedir /severvolume/tuxmath_users" (along with any other options) upon launching tuxmath.
+Note that an individual classroom could make use of this school-wide service by specifying (in the option-file syntax) homedir = /servervolume/tuxmath_users/2nd\ grade/Mrs.\ Johnson so that students in a particular classroom only have to choose among their own class.

   You have to make sure that all the write permissions are set correctly.